MLB Rumors: Yu Darvish Signing With The Chicago Cubs Appears Eminent

 The Chicago Cubs appear to be close to acquiring an ace pitcher for, as MLB rumors are circulating that the Cubs are the favorites to add Yu Darvish in MLB free agency.
 The possibility of adding Yu Darvish would give the Cubs’ starting rotation a huge boost, as some view him as an upgrade over Cubs’ free agent Jake Arrieta.

-The Chicago Cubs, Milwaukee Brewers and New York Yankees have all been involved in the Yu Darvish sweepstakes for months.
+The Chicago Cubs, Milwaukee Brewers, and New York Yankees have all been involved in the Yu Darvish sweepstakes for months.
 There are several signs pointing to Yu Darvish making his decision soon.

 As the MLB rumors heat up regarding the top available MLB free agents.
 One of the biggest dominos to fall would be the Japanese hurler, who pitched in the World Series for the Los Angeles Dodgers.
 The Dodgers are also hoping to bring Yu Darvish back.